DesignInTheBlack/Elevate/README.md

 **Extension Considerations:**
 - As you begin extending Elevate to fit your use case, consider the following:
-  1. Design system tokens should always be defined in the design directory and you can spread them in the existing token categories in `elevate/config/design.ts` for maximum compatibility with the default declarations in the declaration map.
+  1. Design system tokens should always be defined in the design directory and you can spread them in the existing token categories in `elevate/config/design.ts` for maximum compatibility with the existing syntax.
-  2. Examine the existing rules that allow Elevate to work out of the box by mapping token types to intermediary rules to CSS declarations in `core/system`.
+  2. Examine the existing rules that allow Elevate to work out of the box by mapping token types to rules to CSS declarations in `core/system` to gain a greater understanding of how Elevate works.
-  3. You can effectively create your own use case specific syntax for your project via these intermediary rules, but do so with care and consideration if you do.
-Elevate recommends using the existing rules for maximum compatibility whenever possible.
+  3. You can effectively create your own use case specific syntax for your project via these rules, but do so with care and consideration if you do.
+Elevate recommends using the existing rules and token types for maximum compatibility whenever possible.

 <br>